SSI BENEFITS – WHAT YOU NEED TO KNOW

 THE TIME FRAME TO APPEAL AN SSA DENIAL

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
-Once you submit your application online, the SSA sends you an application summary in the mail.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+Once you submit your online application, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.

 Additionally, once you receive a denial, you have 60 days to file an appeal.
-You must also meet the time limit set by the SSA.
+You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
-That means you will lose any benefits you could receive on any prior application.
+This means you will lose any benefits you could receive on a prior application.

-If you need help filing for SSI benefits, then reach out to Cannon Disability Law.
-Also, if you need help finding free medical care, use the list of free and low cost medical resources on our website.
-Taking the first step, by calling us, is what you need to do to begin your journey to winning benefits.
+If you need help filing for SSI benefits, then reach out to our law firm.
+Also, if you need help finding free medical care, then use our list of free and low cost medical resources.
+Take the first step by calling us.
+It is easy to begin your journey to winning benefits.
 All you need to do is reach out to our legal team.

 Our legal team wants to help you.
 We offer a free review of your case.
-What that means is that you can call us and explain your situation.
-At that point, we will look at the merits of your case for free and let you know if you have a chance to qualify for SSI benefits.
+Call us and explain your situation.
+At that point, we will look at the merits of your case for free.
+Next, we will let you know if you qualify for SSI benefits.
 We do not charge you for our review of your case.

-There are many reasons to hire an SSD and SSI attorney.
+There are many reasons to hire an SSD attorney.
 But the first reason is it pays to hire an attorney with experience.
+Your chances of winning SSI benefits triples when you hire an attorney.
 Our legal team has the experience you need to win your case.
-Learn more, if you have questions about the wait time for a hearing or for the SSA’s decision.
+Learn about the wait time for SSA’s hearing decision.

-In the past 30 years, we have won over $100 million in SSD and SSI benefits for our clients.
-If you need our help, then call us.
-We are experts at what we do and we will put our legal knowledge to work for you.
+In the past 30 years, we have won over $100 million in SSDI and SSI benefits for our clients.
+If you need legal help, then call us.
+We are experts at what we do.
+Put our knowledge to work for you.
 Hire us to be your Social Security legal team.
 Contact us today.